Murder of Maxwell Confait: Arson and arrests of Lattimore, Leighton and Salih

-Two days after the discovery of Confait's body, on 24 April 1972, there were a number of fires in the area, including alongside the railway line near Catford Bridge railway station, in a small sports hut on Ladywell Fields, and at a derelict house in the next street, 1 Nelgarde Road.

-The police apprehended an eighteen-year-old man, Colin Lattimore.
+Two days after the discovery of Confait's body, on 24 April 1972, there were a number of other fires in the area, including alongside the railway line near Catford Bridge station, in a small sports hut on Ladywell Fields, and at a derelict house in the next street, 1 Nelgarde Road.
+The police apprehended an 18-year-old man, Colin Lattimore.
 Lattimore admitted to lighting the fire at Doggett Road with his friend Ronnie Leighton, aged 15, and 14-year-old Ahmet Salih.
-Leighton and Salih were subsequently arrested, too.
-Later, Lattimore's brother said the man had severe learning disabilities and could neither read nor write.
+Leighton and Salih were subsequently also arrested.
+Later, Lattimore's brother said he had severe learning disabilities and could neither read nor write.

 All three of the boys were questioned without any other adult being present, despite the law stipulating that "As far as practicable, children (whether suspected of a crime or not) should only be interviewed in the presence of a parent or guardian, or, in their absence, some person who is not a police officer and is of the same sex as the child."
 During the interrogations, all three of the youths admitted to starting the fire at the Doggett Road home.
 Lattimore and Leighton also admitted to the murder of Confait.

-All the boys said they had been victims of police violence.
+All the boys said they had been victims of police brutality.

 Trial and convictions

 By 25 April 1972, three days after the murder, the police considered the case solved.

 After a preliminary hearing at Woolwich Magistrates' Court, Lattimore and Leighton were sent back to Ashford Remand Centre on charges of murder.
 Salih was charged with arson but was released on police bail.
 The families of the three boys and their legal representatives pointed out that all three boys had alibis for when the police surgeon and the pathologist had estimated Confait's death to have occurred.

 In court, the pathologist, Professor James Cameron, changed his opinion concerning the time of death, saying it could have been as late as 1:00 a.m. and that the heat of the fire could have sped up the onset of rigor mortis.

 On 24 November 1972, the jury found Colin Lattimore guilty of manslaughter on the grounds of diminished responsibility and two counts of arson for the fires at Doggett Road and Ladywell Fields.
 He was ordered to be detained indefinitely under the Mental Health Act 1959 and was sent to Rampton Hospital in Nottinghamshire.
 Ronnie Leighton was found guilty of murder, of arson at Doggett Road and Ladywell Fields, and of a burglary at a nearby address.
 He was sent to Aylesbury Prison for a life sentence.
 Ahmet Salih was found guilty of burglary and arson and was sent to the Royal Philanthropic School in Redhill for a four-year sentence due to his age.

+Appeals and exonerations

 On 26 July 1973, the Court of Appeal rejected an appeal by the boys' legal representatives.